 - Target Environment: Target hosts to provision VDBs.

-- dSources: A database that the Delphix Virtualization Engine uses to create and update virtual copies of your database
+- dSources: A database that the Delphix Virtualization Engine uses to create and update or maintain virtual copies of your database

 - VDBs: A database provisioned from either a dSource or another VDB which is a copy of the source data.
 A VDB is created and managed by the Delphix Virtualization Engine.